sd-indic/sd-indic/README.md

 -  I’m a Learner Exploring with Fun
 -  CSE Undergrad, Educator, Aspirant
--  Music, Books, Games, making new connections and of course Panipuri...
+-  Music, Books, Games, making new connections
 -  Always a curious learner ready to explore new domains.